SimonB87/CircularEco/README.md

 Current: Section 7 Lecture 48.

-LocalHost version: no database transfer provided!
+LocalHost version: database was transfer provided (at the end of section 6)